You’ve probably seen news stories about multi-car pileups and huge crashes on local highways, like I-95, I-75, or the Sawgrass Expressway.

 In addition, it is also necessary to assess whether any state agency or third party played a role in causing the crash or exacerbating the severity of the injuries.

-The party or parties responsible for causing the accident can be held responsible for compensating you for:
+The party or parties responsible for causing a multi-car accident can be held responsible for compensating you for:

 In the event that one or more parties are responsible for a serious chain accident, an independent investigation becomes necessary.
 A car accident lawyer can complete an accident reconstruction and determine which parties are at fault for serious injuries.